plaidfinch/myxine/README.md

 }
 ```

-The outer dictionary maps targets in the document to event handler
+The outer dictionary maps each *event target* of interest in the document to a
+dictionary which maps each *event name* of interest for that target to a list of
-specifications.
-Targets are named either by `id` (using a preceding `#`) or by
+desired *return values*.
+Targets are named either by HTML element `id`,
+specified using a preceding `#`, or by name within the page's environment of
-name (as a sequence of field selections) in the global page environment.
-Each
+objects, as a sequence of field selections.

-event name is mapped to a set of return values which will be sent back every
-time the event occurs.
-These can be global properties specified like
+When the event occurs on the target, `myxine` will look up and send back the
+value of all the return values you asked for.
+This list can contain global
-`window.scrollY` or properties of the current event specified with a preceding
+properties specified like `window.scrollY` or properties of the current event
-`.` like `.key`.
+specified with a preceding `.` like `.key`.

 MDN web docs has [excellent documentation about browser
 events](https://developer.mozilla.org/en-US/docs/Web/Events), which I recommend
-as a reference for finding the names and properties of browser events to which
+as a reference for finding the names and properties of the browser events to
-you can subscribe.
+which you can subscribe.

-**Step 2:** Now that you have a description of the events you want to listen
+**Step 2: Get what you want:** Now that you have a description of the events you
-for, send a **POST** request to the desired page path, with the subscription as
+want to listen for, send a **POST** request to the desired page path, with the
-the body of the request and `?subscribe` as the query string.
-With `curl`, this
+subscription as the body of the request and `?subscribe` as the query string.
-looks like:
+With `curl`, this looks like:

 ```bash
 $ curl localhost:1123/some/path?subscribe -d '{ "window": "click": [".x", ".y"] }'